Giorgos Zampetas: Early years

-Giorgos Zampetas, Greek music composer, singer, and one of the greatest bouzouki artists was born in the Metaxourgio area of Athens, on 25 January 1925.
+Giorgos Zampetas, Greek music composer, singer, and one of the greatest bouzouki artists was born on 25 January 1925, in Akadimia Platonos.
 His parents were Mihalis Zampetas, a barber, and Marika Moraiti, the niece of a well-known baritone of those years.

 From a very young age, Zampetas showed a great interest in music: as he was helping his father in his barber shop, he secretly played his first melodies on a bouzouki.
 Anything that was producing sound seemed exciting to him and helped him in his compositions, as he said in his biography, not long before he died.
 In 1932, as a seven-year-old first grader, he won his first prize, playing his first song in a school competition.
 At the young age of 13, Giorgos met one of the most famous figures in Greek music, and one of his idols, Vassilis Tsitsanis which played a fundamental role in his musical career.

-During the German occupation of Greece, in times of poverty and misery, Zampetas founded his first band in 1942, after having moved to the Egaleo neighborhood of Athens, 2 years prior to that.
+During the German occupation of Greece, Zampetas founded his first band in 1942, after having moved to the Egaleo neighborhood of Athens, 2 years prior to that.